Eureka Township, Sac County, Iowa: Demographics

 As of the 2020 census, Eureka Township had a population of 881 in 398 households, and 403 total housing units.
 An estimated 728 residents were white, five were Black, 13 were Asian, four were Native Hawaiian or Pacific Islander, 86 were some other race, 16 were of two or more races.
 As of the 2019 American Community Survey, an estimated 164 residents were Hispanic or Latino of any race.
 As of the 2010 census, 772 residents lived in Schaller, while 169 lived in the remainder of Eureka Township.

 Education

 Eureka Township is part of the Schaller-Crestland Community School District.

 Government

 Eureka Township is represented in the Sac County Board of Supervisors by Ranell Drake of District 1.
-It is represented in the Iowa Senate by Republican Craig Williams of District 6 and in the Iowa House of Representatives by Republican Gary Worthan of District 11.
+It is represented in the Iowa Senate by Republican Tim Kraayenbrink of District 4 and in the Iowa House of Representatives by Republican Michael V. Sexton of District 7.
 Eureka Township is represented in the United States House of Representatives by Republican Randy Feenstra of District 4.